amunategui/amunategui.github.io/_posts/2014-10-02-dummyVar-Walkthrough.md

 <BR>
 So, the above could easily be used in a model that needs numbers and still represent that data accurately using the 'rank' variable instead of 'service'. **But** this only works in specific situations where you have somewhat linear and continuous-like data.
 What happens with categorical values such as marital status, gender, alive?
 <BR><BR>
 Does it make sense to be a quarter female?
 Or half single?
 Even numerical data of a categorical nature may require transformation.
 Take the zip code system.
-Does thehalf-way point between two zip codes make geographical sense?
+Does the half-way point between two zip codes make geographical sense?
 Because that is how a regression model would use it.
 <BR><BR
 It may work in a fuzzy-logic way but it won't help in predicting much; therefore we need a more precise way of translating these values into numbers so that they can be regressed by the model.